FelixOnline/v2/content/articles/2012-2-23-reviewed-in-60-seconds.md

 {{< figure src="http://felixonline.co.uk/img/upload/201202232111-pk1811-hollie-cook.jpg" title="" caption="" attr="" >}}

-__Hollie Cook - _Hollie Cook___
+Hollie Cook - _Hollie Cook_

-Last June saw the release of __Hollie Cook__’s self-titled debut album.
+Last June saw the release of Hollie Cook’s self-titled debut album.
 Unfortunately it passed me by at the time – the wonderful lilting reggae rhythms would have been the perfect accompaniment to summer.

-Many parallels can be drawn with __Lily Allen__; both are London-based daughters of famous musicians (even if Keith Allen is better known for his acting) and both make their own, individual brand of pop music.
+Many parallels can be drawn with Lily Allen; both are London-based daughters of famous musicians (even if Keith Allen is better known for his acting) and both make their own, individual brand of pop music.
 Despite this, there are large differences in their output; Cook’s vocals more dreamy, floating effortlessly over catchy reggae hooks.
 It may still be gray outside but this album is one sure to convince you that summer is only just around the corner.

 Rating: 3/5